 Add: The elements of the earth’s crust (oxygen, silicon, aluminum, iron, calcium, sodium, potassium, magnesium).
 The parts of the earth (crust—oceanic and continental; mantle—litho-sphere and asthenosphere; outer core; inner core).
 Types of clouds.

 Mineral: A single material of uniform color, texture, luster and structure.
-Usually made up of two or more elements.
+It is usually made up of two or more elements.

 Ore: Any natural, earth material that is mined and processed to obtain a desired metal.
-Ex: iron ore is rock containing iron.
+An example is iron ore, which is rock that contains iron.

-Sediment: The dirt and sand that is carried away with water and wind and add layers to other places.
-The layers separate according to the size and density of the materials and eventually harden into rock under the sea and elsewhere.
+Sediment: The dirt and sand that is carried away with water and wind and deposited in other places in layers.
+These layers separate according to the size and density of the materials and eventually harden into rock under the sea and elsewhere.

 The three types of rocks: Sedimentary, igneous and metamorphic

 Sedimentary rock: Rock formed when other rocks break down into sediment, then gradually reform other rocks due to pressure and layering.
-The Grand canyon is an example of sedimentary rocks.
+The Grand Canyon is an example of sedimentary rock.
 Its layers are visible.
-It was once under the ocean.

-Metamorphic rock: Igneous, sedimentary or other metamorphic rock that changes due to heat
+Metamorphic rock: Igneous, sedimentary or other metamorphic rock that has undergone significant changes due to heat

-Geological time: A division of the history of the earth into periods based on the types of fossils found in the layers of the earth’s crust
+Geological time: A perspective of the history of the earth that divides it into periods based on the types of fossils found in the various layers of the earth’s crust

-Radiometric/carbon dating: A way to determine the age of a rock by the amount of carbon it contains
+Radiometric/carbon dating: A scientific, though inexact, method for determining the age of a rock by the amount of carbon it still contains

-Water: A chemical compound that is the most common liquid on earth.
+Water: The most common liquid on earth, whose chemical formula is H2O.
 It is a solvent that is formed when hydrogen burns in air (oxygen).

 The water cycle: The process by which water is continuously recycled between the earth, the atmosphere and living things through heat and evaporation and clouds and rain